CocodriloCAD/Cocodrilo/validatation/Readme.md

     <em>Figure 10: Mesh-plane icon in the "primitives" tab of the "Mesh" tab.</em>
 </p>

-After adding the three new fields to the canvas, they are connected as shown in Figure 11:
+After adding the three new fields to the canvas, they have to be connected as shown in Figure 11:

 <p align="center" width="100%">
     <img width="75%" src="https://user-images.githubusercontent.com/51473791/221551013-b48299e0-be5e-426a-bee3-9904fefad170.png">